SwifMetro/SwifMetro/SWIFTMETRO_EXACTLY_HOW_IT_WORKS.md

 ---

-# YOU NOW KNOW EXACTLY HOW SWIFTMETRO WORKS
+# YOU NOW KNOW EXACTLY HOW SWIFMETRO WORKS

 ## It's not magic.
 It's just WebSockets.
 ## But sometimes, the simplest ideas are the most revolutionary.